Myn Donos (human male from Corellia)

 Kyle Katarn (human male from Sulon)

 Donos looked up from the issue of The Coronet Tribune he'd been reading and threw a glance at the blueish ball of his home planet through the tiny window.
 He hadn't been home for years.
-A swarm of memories arose in his mind, some belonging to the carefree childhood he'd had in a small town not far from the capital, some to the confusing years of adolescence and some to the four years he'd given to the Corellian Forces.
+A swarm of memories fluttered through his mind, some belonging to the carefree childhood he'd had in a small suburb of the capital, some to the confusing years of adolescence and some to the four years he'd given to the Corellian Forces.

 He sighed quietly and made a conscious effort to suppress the images.
-Now was not the time to dwell on the past.
+This was not the time to dwell on the past.
 He could do that after passing Corellian Customs, not now.

 Thinking of the passport controls brought up a new bout of insecurity, a feeling he'd become all too familiar with over the past few days.
 Being here, flying into Corellia … it all felt alien to him.
 Not that returning to his home was an unpleasant sensation, it wasn't.
 It was more the How and the Why of this trip that left him dithering inwardly.